flywheel-apps/bids-app-template-test/README.md

 Before following the steps below, you should be familiar with [Building Gears](https://docs.flywheel.io/hc/en-us/articles/360015513653-Building-Gears).
 These templates were initially developed for gears that expect data to be in BIDS format, but any gear can get a great start here.

+## Overview of steps:

+- Create a GitHub project and clone it locally
+- Clone this test repository using your new gear name plus "-test"
+- Run `setup.py` to initialize your new gear
+- Edit the gear's python scripts, `manifest.json`, and `Dockerfile`
+- Run `setup.py` again to set up tests with data
+- Run `build.py` to build the gear from the Dockerfile
+- Run `run.py` to run the gear in using test data.

 ## Identify BIDS compatible open source code

 * See https://github.com/BIDS-Apps.
 If what you want is already there, your work is well on its way.